 Just what do I mean by a Big Heart?
 What I mean is someone who is sensitive and caring.
 Or compassionate.
 Their sensitivity may often be greater than many other individuals by comparison.
 In fact it is often their sensitivity that causes them to feel pain at a greater degree than another person over a similar event.
 This can lead them to desire to escape the pain they may be experiencing by the use of alcohol, drugs, food, gambling, sex, and the list goes on.

-What was surprising to me, as I have chronicled in the first paragraph, was that those in recovery themselves, did not realize that the “Big Heart” was a part of the picture of the alcoholic person.
+What was surprising to me, as I have chronicled in the first paragraph, was that those in recovery themselves, did not realize that the “Big Heart” was a part of the picture of the addicted person.
 My coworkers did not seem to recognize that they themselves had big caring hearts.
 Or that this was the case with those with addictions.
 I believe it is of value to understand this in treating the addictive process and assisting those who desire healing to do so.
 This piece of information can also be helpful in assisting those who need treatment to find it more easily.
-I will talk more about this in my next article.

 – Patricia, a New Life Network Counselor